Minneapolis-based IT company raises $468M from its IPO, a record for Minnesota

 In a filing this week, the company said it would offer 16 million shares in a range between $21 and $23 per share.
 Instead, the company and its underwriters were able to increase the offering to 18 million shares at $26 per share.

-The $468 million raised eclipsed the $462 million from the IPO of Ceridian HCM Holdings in April 2018.
+Hager and Chief Financial Officer Jill Putman held around 50 meetings over six days with sometimes including many consecutive calls.
+"It was very, very effective, Hager said.

+"And what I was most please with was that the investors that had the greatest deal of excitement were those investors who had spoken to JAMF customers," Hager said.
+"That's really where they got the story and understood the what we did."

+The last IPO record in Minnesota was set in April 2018 by Ceridian HCM Holdings, which raised $468 million.
 The Bloomington-based company also ran a concurrent private placement and an overallotment that increased total proceeds to Ceridian to $630 million.

 The equity markets are regaining strength after the coronavirus pandemic nearly shut them down in April and May.
 According to Renaissance Capital, which tracks IPOs and offers IPO investment products, 79 IPOs have priced in 2020, down 11.2% from the same time last year.
 But there was a resurgence in June and the second quarter finished with 39 offerings that raised $15 billion.

-JAMF is expected to recieve $319.7 million in net proceeds from the offering and said in its offering documents it would use proceeds to pay down long-term debt and for general corporate purposes.
+JAMF is expected to receive $319.7 million in net proceeds from the offering.
+The company said in its offering papers it would use proceeds to pay down long-term debt including to private equity shareholders Vista Equity Partners and for general corporate purposes.
+Hager says the balance will go to strengthen its balance sheet and to invest in future solutions that will benefit its customers.

+"The reason we wanted to go public all along was we wanted to be able to commit to our customers for the long term that were here to innovate for them and there was no better way to do that than to go public," Hager said.